intuition-dev/mbMobile/APP-STORE.md

 		// in your browser, go to port weinre said above.
 There is a one line script that you need to put in your webapp.
 The Adobe web site has more info on Phonegap debugging.

 Test that your debugger is working with any regular web page.
-Create and account on Kobiton.com, appetize.io or similar Mobile device emulator service in the cloud.
-Of course this is a cloud Android devices - it's a good thing you installed weinre in the cloud; otherwise it wouldn't be seen on the WWW from different services.
+Create and account on Kobiton.com, appetize.io or similar mobile device emulator service in the cloud.
+Of course this is a cloud Android device - it's a good thing you installed weinre in the cloud; otherwise it wouldn't be seen on the WWW from different services.

 3. Optional/demo: Download the PhoneGap GUI app, use it to create an F7 app, build it with http://build.phonegap.com and deploy to Kobiton.com Android device.
 It should take only minutes to create an Appstore app!